realworldocaml/book/en/12-concurrent-programming-with-async.md

 Our examples so far have been with static threads, which isn't very much use for real programs.
-We'll now add timing to the mix by showing you how to  coordinate multiple threads and timeouts.
+We'll now add timing to the mix and show you how to coordinate threads and timeouts.
 Let's write a program that spawns two threads, each of which sleep for some random time and return either "Heads" or "Tails".
 The first thread that wakes up returns its value.